Stats from the ASL/KSL era

 The first game myth

-In almost every single pre-series interview ever, one or both players states that they “just need to win the first map” and then they’ll probably take the whole series.
-It’s really remarkable how ubiquitous this belief is.
+In almost every single pre-series interview ever, one or both players states that they "just need to win the first map" and then they'll probably take the whole series.
+It's really remarkable how ubiquitous this belief is.
 (And by the way, why are those pre-series interviews always so boring?!
 Is it something about Korean culture?
-Whenever they’re on, I keep thinking of all the stupid nonsense I’d be saying if I had the floor instead.)
+Whenever they're on, I keep thinking of all the stupid nonsense I'd be saying if I had the floor instead.)
 Anyway, that was actually what prompted me to start gathering all this data in the first place.
 This incessantly repeated claim just sounded spurious to me, so I wanted to check it.
-So I did, and I found that
+So I did, and I found that:

-That might look like a lot at first glance but we have to remember that obviously winning any game in a best of 5 is going to greatly increase your chances of winning the whole series.
+That might look like a lot at first glance but we have to remember that obviously winning any one game in a best of 5 is going to drastically increase your chances of winning the whole series.
 To find out if the first game is really so important, what we can do is compare this figure to the same figure for games 2 and 3.
 Plugging those into the same query, we find that

 In conclusion: